 City Reach Waterfront Master Plan

-Brisbane City Council is preparing a master plan for the City Reach Waterfront that will explore how the area can continue to evolve into a world-class employment and lifestyle precinct.
+Brisbane City Council has prepared a draft master plan for the City Reach Waterfront that explores how the area can continue to evolve into a world-class employment and lifestyle precinct.

-- City Reach Waterfront Master Plan opportunities (PDF - 1Mb)
+- City Reach Waterfront draft Master Plan (PDF - 14Mb)

-- City Reach Waterfront Master Plan opportunities (Word - 92kb).
+- City Reach Waterfront draft Master Plan (Word - 3.62Mb)

-Master planning for the City Reach Waterfront was identified as an initiative in the Brisbane City Centre Master Plan 2014 and will support other Council strategies and frameworks including the:
+Master planning for the City Reach Waterfront was identified as an initiative in the Brisbane City Centre Master Plan 2014 and supports other Council strategies and frameworks including the:

 - River Art Framework 2018